 National Civic Education Program (NCEP)

 Working from the ground up, the NCEP empowers selected teachers and students to remedy specific environmental concerns in their communities.
 To date, more than 20 projects have been undertaken with huge success!

-In conjunction with Rovio Entertainment, EDN released Angry Birds Champions for Earth, a weeklong global tournament that challenged players to learn about and help solve the climate crisis.
+In conjunction with Rovio Entertainment, EARTHDAY.ORG released Angry Birds Champions for Earth, a weeklong global tournament that challenged players to learn about and help solve the climate crisis.
 Available in five languages, the tournament was promoted by seven ‘champions,’ namely Ian Somerhalder, Don Cheadle, Matt Damon, Danny DeVito, Sonam and Anil Kapoor, and the Korean boy band VIXX (see the video here).
 The game was downloaded by millions and gave players opportunities to sign a climate petition, plant trees, and engage on social media.

 Women and the Green Economy (WAGE)

 An initiative focused on promoting women’s leadership in designing and advancing the green economy.
 This campaign was borne out of a desire to end the scarcity of women in bodies that govern and shape our economy, specifically in approaching global solutions to climate change.

 In March 2009, EARTHDAY.ORG launched a water-focused web portal that brings professionals, activists, and the public together to a single site focused entirely on the global fresh water crises.